 Still, I couldn't figure out a way to accurately describe my migraine pain.
 Over the years, I realized I was going to have do better if I wanted to stop the stigma that a migraine is merely a headache gone bad.

-A new way to describe migraine pain
+Different ways to describe migraine

 So, I decided to get creative (and fun) in my descriptions of how my migraines felt in my head.
 Here are 5 ways I’ve used to describe my migraines:

 When my husband asked me how a bad migraine run had felt, I said, “If I could’ve removed the red-hot waffle iron stuck to the side of my head and stopped vomiting like I’d been eating all the waffles my head was making, I’d have felt much better.”
 Once my head was better, we went out for waffles.